 Note: “Defense” is used in the US, while “defence” is used in the UK.

-Examples of using “defence” and “defense”
+Examples of using “defence” and “defence”

-“Defence” or “defense” as an adjective
+“Defence” or “defence” as an adjective

 The word defensive (with an “s”) refers to a word that is designed for protection.
 It can also be used to describe someone who is likely to face criticism.

-The spelling distinction applies to related words like “defenceless” or “defenseless,” but versions of defence/defense with a suffix beginning with “i” are spelled with an “s” in both UK and US English (e.g., defensive, defensiveness, defendable).
+The spelling distinction applies to related words like “defenceless” or “defenseless,” but versions of defence/defence with a suffix beginning with “i” are spelled with an “s” in both UK and US English (e.g., defensive, defensiveness, defendable).
 “Defencive” is never correct.

 The following examples will demonstrate the usage of the word: